SwedbankPay/developer.swedbankpay.com/payments/mobile-pay/redirect.md

 {% include alert-development-section.md %}

-{% include jumbotron.html body= "The basic redirect **purchase** scenario is the supported way to implement MobilePay payments." %}
+{% include jumbotron.html body=" **MobilePay Payments** is a two-phase payment instrument which can be implemented by the supported redirect scenario.
+Swedbank Pay receives the MobilePay details from the payer through Swedbank Pay Payments.
+The payment will then be performed by Swedbank Pay and confirmed by the payer through the MobilePay app." %}

 ## Introduction